bikeboi/ReiEngineCpp/README.md

 The source files and includes can be found in the `src` and `include` folders, and in the VS Solution folder as well.

+**IMPORTANT**: The project is missing some dependencies that are still being sortrd out.
+It cannot be built in its current state

 -- Michael Kareithi